Azure-Samples/video-analyzer-iot-edge-csharp/src/video-player/README.md

 ## Setup

-Update the file named .env in **src** folder and replace the placeholders in it.
+Update the file named .env in this folder and replace the placeholders in it.
 Provide values for all variables.

 ```env
 REACT_APP_TOKEN=<TOKEN>